 From time to time, GVARC organizes a road trip to some location of significance to our region.
 This has included trips to the Amazon Distribution Center, Amerind, Mt Hopkins, Gaslight Theater, Franklin Car Museum, U of A Mirror Lab, Arizona Folklore and Official State Balladeer of the state of Arizona, DeGrazia, Gammons Gulch, Sabino Canyon and many, many other locations.
 AND we always stop for lunch.

-If you have signed up and will not be meeting us at the library, please let me know so we do not wait for you.
+If you plan to come but not meet at the library, please let me know so I can include you for lunch.